-Benefits, claims and settlement expenses decreased \$1,628.4 million for the Retirement and Income Solutions segment primarily due to a lower increase in reserves, stemming from lower sales of single premium group and individual annuities with life contingencies.

-Operating expenses increased \$169.1 million for the Retirement and Income Solutions segment primarily related to the Acquired Business.
+Benefits, claims and settlement expenses decreased \$1,449.3 million for the Retirement and Income Solutions segment primarily due to a lower increase in reserves, stemming from lower sales of single premium group and individual annuities with life contingencies.
+Benefits, claims and settlement expenses increased for the Principal International segment primarily due to \$155.5 million higher inflation-based interest crediting rates to customers and \$21.7 million foreign currency tailwinds.